jonochang/orsos/README.md

 Oregon Secretary of State Website Client.
 Use this tool to easily download transactions, candidate filings and committees excel files.
 Also provides a client to Hack Oregon API

 ## TODO
-- Candidate Filings
-- Committees
+- add more query params to actions

 ## Requirements
 - Only tested with Ruby 2.1.2